Kologrivsky Nature Reserve

 Kologrivski Forest Nature Reserve (Кологривский лес заповедник) (also Kologrivsky Les) is a Russian 'zapovednik' (strict nature reserve) created to protect and study southern taiga nature complexes of the Russian Plain.
-The reserve includes the only two surviving old-growth southern European taiga arrays not exposed landscape changes.
+The reserve includes the only two surviving old-growth southern European taiga arrays that are not exposed landscape changes.
 Some trees are 350–400 years old.
 The reserve hosts 38 out of 72 species of rare and endangered species in the Kostroma region.
 The reserve is situated in the Kologrivsky District of Kostroma Oblast.
 It was formally established in 2006, and is officially named State Nature Reserve "MG Sinitsyn", after its first administrator.
 The site covers 58940 ha.

 Topography

 The Kologrivski Forest Reserve is situated in the northeast of the Russian Plain.
 It is about halfway between the Baltic Sea and the Urals Mountains, and about 350 km northeast of Moscow.
 The reserve is divided into two sites, the northern 'Kologrivsky' sector and the southern 'Manturovsky' sector.
 The terrain was set by Pleistocene glaciation, which covered the area and left a landscape of alluvial outwash, moraines, and lakes.
 The northern sector has a large plain behind moraine ridges and hills.
 The southern sector has more hills and evidence of mid-ridge moraines.
 The relief is gentle, with sharp edges only on stream banks.
 The shapes of the lake shorelines are heavily influenced by the activities of beavers.
 The forest cover is middle and southern taiga, in the Unzha River valley.
 The reserve itself has only small tributaries of the Unzha flowing through it.